-QIB’s Gamal: “Banks have crucial role to play in economic recovery”
+QIB’s Gamal: “We play crucial role in economic recovery”

 By Bassel Gamal